 Getting out into the community alone is a big part of becoming more independent.
-Help a young person learn the route from Centre 404 to their home.
-Dependent on need, usually 6-7pm on a Monday, Wednesday or Thursday.
+Help a young person learn the route from one of Centre 404’s club or playscheme venues to their home.

 |Hours||Flexible, but usually weekly for one-two hours|

 |Supported By||Deputy Head of Learning and Leisure, Activities Coordinators running clubs and Volunteer Coordinator|